 Ladderball looks simple enough—you toss two golf balls tethered by a rope onto the rung of a ladder—but it’s trickier than it seems.
 Organize children into teams, or have them play solo.
 Each ladder rung is worth different points.
 The person or team with the most points wins.
 This Rally and Roar set comes with three different ways to play, making it perfect for both novices and experts.

 Alistair Berg/Getty Images

 Create a list of items that can be found around your home or neighborhood—some easy to find and others a little more challenging.
 Gather two or more children and give each one a list.
 Whichever kid collects all the items on the list first is the winner.
 If you have a large group, divide children into teams with one list per team.
-Lists can be customized to fit a theme, like a birthday or the 4th of July, and you can even pick up some premade scavenger hunt cards to make things easier.
+Lists can be customized to fit a theme, like a birthday or the 4th of July, and you can even pick up some premade scavenger hunt cards and scavenger hunt riddles to make things easier.
 For the summer and beyond, you’ll also want to stock up on these classic board games.

 Next, check out the best kiddie pools that’ll keep the kids cool this summer.

 - Meghan Fitzgerald, educator, former school principal, and cofounder of Tinkergarten